tegacodes/speculative-bureaucracy/README.md

 * For programming text projects in javascript see Programming from A to Z by Shiffman: [http://shiffman.net/teaching/a2z/week1/](http://shiffman.net/teaching/a2z/week1/)

 Chrome Extensions

+* For some more examples see [Lauren Mccarthy's repo here.](https://github.com/lmccart/SocialHacking/tree/master/ChromeExtensionExamples)

+From Google's documentation:

 * [Getting Started](http://developer.chrome.com/extensions/getstarted.html)
 * [Chrome extension overview](http://developer.chrome.com/extensions/overview.html)